codex-academy/oh-oh/pages/light.md

 }
 ```

-Now one can switch a light on and off like this:
+Now you can switch a light on and off:

 ```javascript
 var greenLight = new Light('green');